Health and Safety in NSW

 - visits to museums, galleries and libraries

-- pubs, clubs, cafes and restaurants are open and must observe the one person per 4sqm rule
+- pubs, clubs, cafes and restaurants are open but must observe Public Health Orders regarding capacity and group bookings

 - caravan and camping parks are open